webpack/webpack.js.org/.github/CONTRIBUTING.md

 suggest some changes or improvements or alternatives, but for small changes your pull request should be accepted and merged fairly quick.

+> Before submitting a pull request, ensure your feature branch is up to date with the latest changes from the upstream `main` branch to avoid conflicts during review.
+> You can go through this article to learn about [rebase technique][14]

 Issue the PR to the [main][8] branch.

 > See [GitHub documentation][9] for more help.